Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \subsection{Discussion}

 In the experiments presented above, we investigated three approaches for the calculation of six different inconsistency measures on five different data sets.
-Overall, we focused our analysis on the comparison of runtimes, however we took additional aspects into account, such as the distribution of measured inconsistency values with regard to the different measures and data sets.
+Overall, we focused our analysis on the comparison of runtimes; however, we took additional aspects into account, such as the distribution of measured inconsistency values with regard to the different measures and data sets.
 As a first step, we compared the runtimes of all three approaches per inconsistency measure and data set.
 Our results confirmed that both the SAT-based and the ASP-based approaches perform, as expected, superior to the naive baseline algorithms.
 Moreover, the results showed that altogether, the ASP methods are faster than the SAT variants.
 Only in very isolated cases can the SAT-based or naive approaches retrieve inconsistency values faster than the ASP-based ones or result in fewer timeouts.
-For instance, on data set ARG, the SAT method for the hit-distance measure is on average slower than its ASP counterpart, but it can solve a few instances more.
 Furthermore, the ASP-based methods are not only faster than the other two approaches on average, but also wrt.\ the vast majority of individual instances.

-E.\,g., regarding the ML data set, there exists not a single instance for which a SAT-based method outperformed the corresponding ASP-based one wrt.\ either one of the inconsistency measures considered in this work (for further details, see the scatter plots in Appendix \ref{app:scatter-plots}).
+Two factors that presumably play a role in the performance differences between the SAT approaches and the ASP approaches are the following.
+First, in each SAT-based approach, we need to generate a new at-most-$k$ constraint in each iteration (note that this has been addressed in Section~\ref{sec:runtime-composition} as well).
+Second, the SAT solver does not reuse learned clauses from previous calls, i.\,e., each instance has to be constructed from scratch.
+The ASP encodings, on the other hand, only have to be constructed and solved once for each knowledge base.